REB: Reducing Biases in Representation for Industrial Anomaly Detection: Introduction

-The representation-based methods for anomaly detection consist of a feature extractor and a distribution estimator.
+Representation-based methods for anomaly detection consist of a feature extractor and a distribution estimator.
 The feature extractor extracts features from normal images or image patches with pre-trained Deep Learning (DL) models.
 Then the distribution estimator models the normal feature representation and measures the distance between an image's feature under detection and itself as an anomaly score.
 Representation-based anomaly detection has gained a lot of popularity because it is simple and effective to use pre-trained weights, which benefits from the rapid development of computer vision.
-Many works \cite{9479740,rippel2021gaussian,roth2022towards,rippel2021modeling,defard2021padim,cohen2020sub} just use pre-trained models to extract representations and perform distribution estimation on them for anomaly detection.
+Many works \cite{9479740,roth2022towards,rippel2021modeling,defard2021padim,cohen2020sub} just use pre-trained models to extract representations and perform distribution estimation on them for anomaly detection.
 However, industrial anomaly detection has unique characteristics.
 Unlike natural-scene image object detection, which includes a wide variety of abstract and complex semantic information, anomalies in industrial images often occupy a small area of the images and exhibit large irregularity, which leads to a domain bias between natural-scene image detection and industrial anomaly detection.
-And the domain bias limits the detection performance of methods using per-trained models.
-Many works~\cite{li2021cutpaste,schluter2022natural,zavrtanik2021draem,tayeh2020distance,li2020superpixel,tan2020detecting} have explored to learn a better feature representation using self-supervised learning for anomaly detection.
-In these methods, some works ~\cite{li2021cutpaste,zavrtanik2021draem,tayeh2020distance,li2020superpixel,tan2020detecting} attempt to imitate natural defects for better representation learning.
-However, the existing methods often fail to fully capture natural defects' complexity and variability.
-Although these methods attempt to generate a range of defects with different sizes and locations, the defects are often sampled from a fixed distribution of shapes and pixels.
+The domain bias limits the detection performance of methods using pre-trained models.
+Many works~\cite{li2021cutpaste,schluter2022natural,zavrtanik2021draem,tayeh2020distance,li2020superpixel,tan2020detecting,simplenet} have explored learning a better feature representation using self-supervised learning for anomaly detection.
+In these methods, some works~\cite{li2021cutpaste,zavrtanik2021draem,tayeh2020distance,li2020superpixel,tan2020detecting} attempt to imitate natural defects for better representation learning.
+However, the existing methods often fail to capture natural defects' complexity and variability fully.
+Although these methods attempt to generate a range of defects with different sizes and locations, the defects are often sampled from a fixed-shape distribution.
 Thus DL models can easily overfit and then obtain unsatisfactory performance.
-This work proposed a new defect generation strategy (DefectMaker) for better representation learning.
+This work proposed a new defect generation strategy (DefectMaker) that generates a wide variety of synthetic defects for better representation learning.